-H: What does your work aim to say?
+H: Why the male nude?
+What does your work aim to say?

 JC: There are multiple layers to the reason my focus falls so strongly, but not exclusively, on the nude male form.

-It can be argued that our culture is so saturated with male bias’ presenting only a male view of cultural norms that women are kept from expressing and experiencing their own reality, one that might include men as objects of desire as equally exquisite and as pleasurable to paint like all the Venus’, Diana’s and Madonna’s that adorn those gallery walls.
+It can be argued that our culture is ‘so saturated with male bias’ presenting only a male view of cultural norms that women are kept from expressing and experiencing their own reality, one that might include men as objects of desire as equally exquisite and as pleasurable to paint as all the luscious female flesh that adorns those gallery walls.

 Given these circumstances, it is hardly surprising that women turn their gaze, narcissistically upon themselves, suppressing and denying the same urges that have prompted male artists to lovingly depict their own muses throughout history.

-Women have absorbed a heterosexual male-centric view and the rhetoric that the male nude is less aesthetic, they have suppressed their own desire to look at the nude male body; generations of women artists protected by the metaphorical ‘posing pouch’, a learned reflex so inculcated that women today still don’t dare to look, suppressing the gaze that would be a powerful weapon in reintroducing balance between genders.
+Women have absorbed a heterosexual male centric view and the rhetoric that the male nude is less aesthetic, they have suppressed their own desire to look at the nude male body; generations of women artists protected by a metaphorical and psychological ‘posing pouch’, a learned reflex so inculcated that women today still don’t dare to look, suppressing the gaze that would be a powerful weapon in reintroducing balance between genders.

-A common presumption in society, as the Kinsey hypothesis suggests, is that women are not as visually stimulated as men and that women require a multi-sensory stimulation for pleasure, hence the ‘male gaze’ explaining why most pornography is not aimed primarily at women.
-I would postulate that the ‘Patriarchy’ has so thoroughly programmed women to look away and to suppress their own erotic desire, unless geared towards pleasing a man, that many women (artists) are disconnected from themselves and all the power of their own female gaze.
+It’s a common presumption in society that women are not as visually stimulated as men and that women require a multi sensory stimulation for pleasure, hence the ‘male gaze’ explaining why most pornography is not aimed primarily at women.
+I would postulate that the ‘patriarchy’ has so thoroughly programmed women to look away and to suppress their own erotic desire, unless geared towards pleasing a man, that many women (artists) are disconnected from themselves and all the power of their own female gaze.

 We live in a phallocentric culture, yet the concept of the ‘phallus’ as the centre of power is much diminished if separated from the physical reality of the penis itself.
-Take away the conceptual power and all you are left with is a very vulnerable piece of human anatomy, possessed by every little boy who looks with total adoration at his mother.
+Take away the conceptual power and all you are left with is a very vulnerable piece of human anatomy.

 I invite the viewer to do the same.